melnicenkovadik/autofil_ai/README.md

 ## Privacy & Security

 - All data stored locally on your device (`chrome.storage.local`)
+- Profiles encrypted at rest (AES‑GCM, per‑installation key)
 - No telemetry, analytics, or cloud sync
 - API keys never leave your browser except for OpenAI API calls
 - Optional lock mechanism (disabled by default for convenience)
-- No encryption (personal use only)
-- Files stored as Base64 (kept locally)
+- Files stored as Base64 (kept locally, included in backups as plain Base64)

 ## Testing